allegro/ralph/docs/installation/configuration.md

 During the process, script will report progress on every 100-th item loaded.

-# Migration from Ralph 2

-If you used Ralph 2 before and want to save all your data see [Migration from Ralph 2 guide](./data_migration.md#migration_ralph2)

 # Synchronization with OpenStack

 Ralph 3 supports one-way synchronization with OpenStack.
 It is possible to